-There are many types of tiger moths that live on Vancouver Island, the vestal tiger moth is my personal favorite.
-Tiger moths are named for the beauty of their variegated coloring and not from any tiger like tendencies.
-They can be spotted and banded, or pure snow white in color.
+There are many types of tiger moths that live in the Pacific Northwest, the vestal tiger moth is my personal favorite.
+Tiger moths are named for the beauty of their variegated coloring and not from any tiger-like tendencies.
+They can be spotted and banded, or pure snow-white.

 With the arrival of April and a new supply of herbaceous greens, we will find our little woolly bears again active and by May they will have attained the full measure of their growth.
 The tiger moth will then form a cocoon and in 2 to 3 weeks will emerge as a beautiful Moth.